-Item Estimated Volume(m3) Estimated Cost (£) inc. BA labour/plant costs Estimated Period (weeks) Dredging 7,000 140,000 12 Mud pumping 40,000 volume may increase subject to mobilisation 800,000 60 Construction Subject to design 200,000 50 costs a) b) 200,000 679,000 70 Total £1,140,000 £1,619,000 102 weeks 6 - 10 years
+Item Estimated Estimated Cost Estimated

+Volume (m3) (£) inc. BA Period (weeks)

+labour/plant costs

+Dredging 7,000 140,000 12

+Mud pumping 40,000 800,000 60

+volume may

+increase subject

+to mobilisation

+Construction Subject to design

+costs a) 200,000 50

+b) 679,000 70

+Total £1,140,000 102 weeks

+£1,619,000 6 - 10 years

 - 4.3 Interreg funding is usually available for projects over a 3-4 year period, and therefore would only be able to cover a proportion of the identified works.
 Funds can be available for 50% of overall project costs, and match funding can be provided in the form of staff time as well as cash contributions.
-The potential to gain additional match funding to reduce the project risk is being assessed. - 4.4 With the above identified timescales it is proposed that the Authority continues to implement the plan over a longer period using in house labour and equipment as far as possible, whilst continuing looking for alternative sources of funding.
+The potential to gain additional match funding to reduce the project risk is being assessed. - 4.4 With the above identified timescales it is proposed that the Authority implements the plan over a 10 year period using in house labour and equipment as far as possible, whilst continuing looking for alternative sources of funding.
 On this basis it is proposed that an annual cash budget provision of £60,000 be included in future financial strategy development to support the labour/ plant costs which are already included in salary and equipment budgets.
-This would equate to 2% per annum if funded solely from tolls.
+This would equate to 2% per annum if funded solely from tolls, but as the project is designed to deliver multiple benefits it is suggested that the project should be funded across navigation and National Park income. - 4.5 The Navigation Committee have expressed a mix of views in respect of the possible commitment, with some concern expressed at the possible impact on maintenance works elsewhere in the navigation area but also support from the NSBA for the ongoing application of resources for this project.